jentery/projectDesign/README.md

 # Project Title

-You may also wish to add your name and any related info
+You may also wish to add your name and any related info; if your project has a URL, then you could include it

 ## Project Description

 Consider relationship between digital studies and literary/cultural studies as well as how you'd describe your project for a broad audience; this may also be something like a statement by the author/editor/designer/editor, with a rationale for what you're doing

-## Files
+## Files and Specifications

-Any comments about the code, data, metadata, markup, digitized materials
+Any comments about the code, data, metadata, markup, digitized materials; also a recipe or list of technical details

 ## Instructions